WICG/idle-detection/README.md

 ## Use cases

-* Chat application: presenting a user's status to other users.
+* Chat application: presenting a user's status to other users and delivering notifications to the device where the user is active.
 * Showing timely notifications - e.g. deferring displaying feedback until the user returns to an active state.
 * Updating an outdated service worker when there's no unsaved state by triggering reloading of the tab.